FredHappyface/.github/README.md

 ### CHANGELOG.md
 Copy this to a project and fill in the blanks.
-Be sure to update this when you make sufficiently large changes to your project
+Be sure to update this when you make sufficiently large changes to your project.

 ### CODE_OF_CONDUCT.md
 Contains the code of conduct for all of my repos